-DECISION SUPPORT AND INTELLIGENT SYSTEMS IN BUSINESS (3, 3, 0)
+ISEM 3016 DECISION SUPPORT AND INTELLIGENT SYSTEMS IN BUSINESS (3, 3, 0)

-ISEM 2006 Programming Business Applications using Python
+Prerequisite: ISEM 2006 Programming Business Applications using Python heuristic, and analytical models.

-This course aims to study the basic concepts of decision making, data collection, heuristic, and analytical models.
 Students subsequently learn how to combine these elements to construct a DSS/expert system to assist decision making at the executive level and solve unstructured problems.
 In addition, new dimensions of intelligent systems such as neural computing and data mining are also studied.